Jsteem/BotManager/README.md

 ## Scripting

 This client's advantage lies in its scripting capabilities.
 By harnessing the power of the Java Reflection API, dynamic loading of classes at runtime becomes possible.
-The [script project](./script-template/) rebuilds the script files and a simple button press within [the botting client](./OSRSBot/) facilitates the loading of these new class files without the need of rebuilding the client itself.
+The script project rebuilds the script files and the botting client loads these new class files without the need of rebuilding the client itself.

-Within the [Script folder](./script-template/src/main/java/), a diverse array of scripts can be discovered.
+Within the [script folder](./script-template/src/main/java/), a diverse array of scripts can be discovered.
 These scripts serve various purposes, such as leveling up accounts, completing quests, and generating in-game currency.
-The Bot Manager plays a pivotal role in this system, scheduling which script runs on each specific account.
+The Bot Manager is responsible for scheduling which script runs on each specific account.

 ## Manager